tgmz/de.tgmz.eclipse/README.md

 This is a sample for building a personalized Eclipse-IDE.

+## Adopt
-To adopt simply edit the target, product and config.ini
+To adopt, simply edit the target, product and config.ini files

+## Build
+Run `mvn verify -Pmaterialize` and unzip de.tgmz.eclipse.product\target\products\eclipse-win32.win32.x86_64.zip

+Configure other platforms in pom.xml (parent & product)

 ## Included Plugins
 *   Base: Eclipse 2023-09